Year of Award

 To evaluate their relationship as measures of auditory comprehension, the Shortened Version of the Token Test and the Auditory Decoding subtest of the Sklar Aphasia Scale were administered to 15 aphasic and 15 non-aphasic geriatric subjects.
 A significant relationship was demonstrated between the two measures for aphasic subjects, but not for non-aphasic geriatric subjects.
 There was a significant difference found between the performance of aphasic subjects and non-aphasic geriatric subjects, on both the Token Test and on the Auditory Decoding subtest of the Sklar Aphasia Scale.
 The relationship between age and performance on either measure was not determined to be significant for either aphasic or non-aphasic .geriatric subjects.
 This research implies that perhaps the Token Test and the Auditory Decoding subtest of the Sklar Aphasia Scale measure two different aspects of auditory comprehension.
 To obtain a complete evaluation of a subject's auditory comprehension skills, it is suggested that both measures be administered.

 Neff, Nancy, "Measuring Auditory Comprehension in Aphasic and Geriatric Patients: A Comparison of the Token Test and the Sklar Aphasia Scale" (1978).
-Theses and Capstone Projects.
+All Theses, Dissertations, and Capstone Projects.
 45.

 Available to Fontbonne users only.
 Please log in with your id + password.

 If you are the author of this work and would like to make it openly accessible to all, please click the button above.